AmineDjeghri/awesome-os-setup/docs/browser_extensions.md

 - `HTTPS Everywhere`: Automatically switches thousands of sites from insecure "http" to secure "https"
 - `Decentralayes`: Emulates Content Delivery Networks locally by intercepting requests, finding the required resource and injecting it into the environment.
 - `Ugly Email (Privacy badge)`: Check your emails for web bugs that track you.
+- `iCloud Passwords`: Save your passwords, 2FAs and log in to sites with a single click.
+- `User agent switcher and manager`: Spoof your browser's user agent string.
+[Link](https://chromewebstore.google.com/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg)

-## Gaming, movies & other Extentions
+## Gaming, movies & other Extensions
 - `Watch2Gether`: Watch videos together with friends.
 - `Netflix Party is now Teleparty`
 - `alike03's Subscription Info on Steam`